Tooling Reference

 cargo test --features z3 # also exercises the SMT layer

-A first-class resilient test runner (test discovery, parallel execution, JUnit output) is tracked as a future deliverable.
+A first-class rz test runner (test discovery, parallel execution, JUnit output) is tracked as a future deliverable.

 Lint